 Plastic has also been proven to leach toxins into the soil and has entered both the food chain and the water supply.
 According to Chitra Mukherjee, head of advocacy and policy at Delhi-based Chintan Environmental Research and Action Group, “The toxins, poisons and persistent pollutants present in some of these plastic products leach and enter human bodies where they cause several diseases, including cancer.”

-Check out our plastic bag ban map!
+Check out our plastic bag ban map, link at top!